wwqqq16/FindMax/README.md

-# FindMax
+# Fire Insurance Rates Calculation Program

-One criterion for fire insurance rates in a city is the maximum time it takes for a fire engine to reach the most distant location in that city.
-This project aims to calculate this criterion by analyzing the street layout of the city of Davis.
-The city has four fire stations, each located at an intersection.
+This program calculates one criterion for fire insurance rates in a city: the maximum time it takes for a fire engine to reach the most distant location in that city.
+The city is divided into street blocks, and the program determines the optimal fire station locations based on street-block information.

-## Problem Statement

-The problem involves determining the maximum time it takes for a fire engine to reach the furthest location in the city based on the street layout.
-The city's streets are composed of street-blocks, each having two ends represented by global positioning coordinates (x, y).
-The goal is to find the optimal locations for the four fire stations at intersections to minimize the maximum response time.

-## Approach
+## Specifications

-To solve this problem, the program takes a list of street-blocks' coordinates as input and calculates the maximum time it takes for a fire engine to reach the furthest location from each fire station.
-The algorithm involves the following steps:
+1. The program is provided with a city file in `.txt` format.
+2. The city file contains:

-1. Read and parse the list of street-blocks' coordinates.
+   - City size and the number of street-blocks.
-2. Identify intersections where fire stations can be placed (four unique coordinates).
-3. For each fire station, calculate the maximum response time to the furthest location using appropriate distance metrics (e.g., Euclidean distance).
-4. Determine the overall maximum response time among the four stations.
+   - Coordinates of the four fire stations.
+   - Coordinates of the most distant location and time to reach it.
+   - Details of each street-block (starting and ending coordinates, speed limit).
+3. Speed limits are based on location relative to the center of the city.
+4. Street-blocks are connected, running north-south or east-west.
+5. The program calculates CPU time for the solution.

-## Usage
+## Execution

-To use the program:

-1. Provide a list of street-blocks' coordinates in the input format.
+1. Compile the program using the provided `Makefile`.
-2. Run the program to calculate the maximum response time for each fire station.
+2. Run the program with the city file as a command line parameter.

-3. Obtain the final maximum response time for the city.
+## Coordinate System

+- Each coordinate unit represents one-tenth of a mile.
+- The coordinate system starts at [0,0] in the Northwest corner.

+## Note

+- Street-blocks may have extensions up to an additional 12 tenths.
+- The program must consider travel in both directions for street-blocks.